 Linux JVM may not be configured to use AWT headless mode.
 JasperReports Server doesn’t provide a virtual X frame buffer on Linux, which will cause error regarding JRStyledTextParser when running report.
 In order to prevent the error, make the following configuration change.

-Log in to the machine where web server (i.e. Tomcat) is installed.
+Log in to the machine where web server (i.e. Tomcat) that hosts BAR web application is installed.

 Open Tomcat startup script in text editor.